-For next months, other graphic video on the RISIS core dataset structures are planned and other RISIS partner interviews (e.g. in occasion of Brussels Policy Meetings).
+According to the task on Second batch of videos (M13-24) during next few months other graphic video on the RISIS core dataset structures are planned and other RISIS partner interviews (e.g. in occasion of next Brussels Policy Meetings and RISIS Week 2020).

-Press review: press releases will be generated by RISIS communication group in relation to publication of RISIS main results.
-Press releases will be targeted at key players, (e.g. relevant national/international authority departments, national and international media) and published on the Press Release section of the website.
-Communication team will actively follow up the releases to assure maximum coverage.
-Partnerships will collaborate with selected newspapers in the partner cities to assure continuous information coverage.
+Press review: press releases is generated by RISIS communication group in relation to publication of RISIS main results.
+Press releases is targeted at key players, (e.g. relevant national/international authority departments, national and international media) and published on the Press Release section of the website.
+Communication team actively follow up the releases to assure maximum coverage.
+Partnerships with selected newspapers in the partner cities will be push to assure continuous information coverage.

 Blog news: everyday announcements of news related to RISIS development (short news for quick reading on achievements, publications, forthcoming activities, etc. and links where one can get more information).
-The blog page has been opened, according to task (M1-6), with news and videos about the first six months activity of the project on June 2019.
+The blog page has been opened, according to task (M1-6), on June 2019, and currently it contains 34 news and 8 videos realized during the first year of RISIS communication activity.